kaiwrenxpraty-1698/gol001/README.md

 ```
 python3 main.py -o option_number
 ```
-Replace option number with the number corresponding to the option in the `help` command.
+Replace option number with the number corresponding to the pattern in the `help` command.
 ***

 ### What is Conway's Game of Life?